okemboi/Hello-Microverse/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
+> Features to be added in this project include.

 - JavasScript
+- Algorithims
-- Python
+- Database
 - Ruby

 <p align="right">(<a href="#readme-top">back to top</a>)</p>